dotnet/AspNetCore.Docs/aspnetcore/fundamentals/error-handling.md

 ## Startup exception handling

 Only the hosting layer can handle exceptions that take place during app startup.
-Using [Web Host](xref:fundamentals/host/web-host), you can [configure how the host behaves in response to errors during startup](xref:fundamentals/host/web-host#detailed-errors).
+The host can be configured to [capture startup errors](xref:fundamentals/host/web-host#capture-startup-errors) and [capture detailed errors](xref:fundamentals/host/web-host#detailed-errors).

 The hosting layer can show an error page for a captured startup error only if the error occurs after host address/port binding.
 If binding fails: